Umair-Devops-425/Django-TodoApp-CI-CD-Pipline/README.md

-# Deployment Using Jenkins CI/CD Pipeline
+# Django TodoApp deployed using Jenkins CI/CD Pipeline

 This project provides a step-by-step guide to deploy a sample code from a GitHub repository using Jenkins and Docker.
 The goal is to automate the deployment process, making it easier to build, test, and deploy applications using Amazon Web Server(AWS).